duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

 This is the dashboard of your Duckiebot.
 The Dashboard is built using a framework called \\compose\\.
 You will see how to configure it in [](#duckiebot-dashboard-setup)

+Do not power the robot off (by holding the battery button) after you have booted the robot the first time but before you see it show up in `dts fleet discover`.

 ### Troubleshooting for first boot